 Any information about subscribers that is publicly accessible or available through the content of a certificate, a CRL, or an OCSP response SHALL NOT be deemed private.

 9.4.4 Responsibility to protect private information

-All CA operators and RA officers receiving private information SHALL protect such information form compromise and disclosure to third parties.
+All CA Operators and RA Officers receiving private information SHALL protect such information from compromise and disclosure to third parties.

 9.4.5 Notice and consent to use private information